 For two decades, Neil Bowden, EAA 565560, has been organizing the South African contingent’s visit to Oshkosh.
-Last weekend, he found himself suddenly involved in a whole new dimension of EAA activity.
+The last weekend in April, he found himself suddenly involved in a whole new dimension of EAA activity.

-Neil was in Oshkosh last week to purchase a camper for the South African compound and stopped by the EAA aviation center to pay the EAA Chapter 322 (South Africa) dues.
-When he asked what else was going on over the weekend, he discovered that the spring Chapter Leadership Academy had brought 50 other chapter leaders from throughout the U.S. to the Aviation Center.
+Neil was in Oshkosh to purchase a camper for the South African compound and stopped by the EAA Aviation Center to pay the EAA Chapter 322 (South Africa) dues.
+When he asked what else was going on over the weekend, he discovered that the spring Chapter Leadership Academy had brought 50 other chapter leaders from throughout the U.S. to the Oshkosh.

 “So I thought, why not?
 There’s never enough time to talk with other chapter leaders during AirVenture,” said Bowden.
 “This has been marvelous and such a great opportunity.”